nolascojoao/aws-ec2-lab/README.md

 ⚠️ **Attention**:
 - All the tasks will be completed via the command line using AWS CLI.
 Ensure you have the necessary permissions.
 [Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - Charges may apply for completing this lab.
 [AWS Pricing](https://aws.amazon.com/pricing/)
+- For this lab, it is assumed that you already have a **DEFAULT VPC** created.

 ---